 If you are considering placing a loved one with dementia into a skilled nursing facility, there are several factors to consider, including:

-Secured Unit: With exit-seeking behaviors being one of the biggest threats to a patient with dementia, many facilities offer secure units that are kept locked 24/7.
-These units are generally smaller in nature and are accessed by staff and visitors with authorization.
-They should be inclusive areas with their living areas, activities and dining all within the secured areas.
-Some facilities also offer secure courtyards or outside areas in order to give their residents the opportunity to spend time in the fresh air while maintaining their safety.
+Secured Unit: With exit-seeking behaviors one of the biggest threats to a patient with dementia, many facilities offer secure units that are kept locked 24/7.
+These units are generally smaller in nature and can only be accessed by staff, and visitors with authorization.
+They should be inclusive, with living areas, activities, and dining all within the secure location.
+Some facilities also offer secure courtyards or outside areas in order to give residents the opportunity to spend time in fresh air, while maintaining their safety.

 - Personal Security Alarms: These are devices often placed on wheelchairs and beds of patients whose cognition no longer allows them to understand their safety deficits.
-For example, if a patient is a fall risk because of poor balance a seat alarm may be placed on their wheel chair to help deter the patient from standing.
-The sounding alarm will hopefully re-direct the patient back into their sea while alerting staff for assistance.
-These types of alarms are also vital for patients who are sun downing.
-The bed alarms alert staff to an out-of-bed patient where they can provide assistance and maintain safety.
+For example, if a patient is a fall risk because of poor balance, a seat alarm may be placed on their wheelchair to help deter the patient from standing.
+The sounding alarm will hopefully re-direct the patient back into their seat, while alerting staff for assistance.
+These types of alarms are also vital for patients who are sundowning (becoming increasingly confused and restless late in the day, as the sun sets).
+The bed alarms alert staff to an out-of-bed patient so they can provide assistance and maintain safety.

-- Door/Elevator Alarms: For some patients whose needs to not warrant a secure unit, alternative security measures may be needed.
-Some facilities are equipped with systems designed to alert staff members that a dementia patient is close to an exit or elevator.
+- Door/Elevator Alarms: For patients whose needs do not warrant a secure unit, alternate security measures may be needed.
+Some facilities are equipped with systems designed to alert staff members if a dementia patient is close to an exit or elevator.
 Patients are often outfitted with a bracelet or anklet that is used as sensor for such alarms.
-Some facilities will place the bracelet on the patient’s wheel chair to keep it hidden for the resident.
-This is less restrictive than the secured unit but provides the needed security.
+Some facilities will place the bracelet on the patient’s wheelchair so it remains hidden from the resident.
+This is less restrictive than the secured unit but provides the necessary security.

-Day Programing: Many skilled nursing facilities will provide patients with dementia programming throughout the day designed to help keep their minds active, lessening the symptoms of sun downing and hopefully slowing the progression of the disease.
-If you are considering placement in a skilled nursing facility, be sure to find out if they have structured daily activities for their patients with dementia.
+Day Programing: Many skilled nursing facilities will provide patients with dementia programming throughout the day, designed to help keep their minds active, lessen symptoms of sundowning, and hopefully slow the progression of the disease.
+If you are considering placement in a skilled nursing facility, be sure to ask whether they have structured daily activities for their patients with dementia.

-Psychiatry/Psychology Services: Many facilities will have visiting specialists who are trained in caring for the psychological needs of those suffering with dementia.
-Because dementia and Alzheimer’s is such an individualized disease, it is often trial and error before the right medication regimen is established.
-It is important to have the advice of specialized caregivers available to help develop and maintain such programs.
+Psychiatry/Psychology Services: Many facilities will have visiting specialists who are trained in caring for the psychological needs of those with dementia.
+Because dementia is such an individualized disease, it may take several attempts to establish the right medication regimen.
+Specialized caregivers trained in working with those who have Alzheimer’s and other forms of dementia are key in helping to develop and maintain such programs.